nathancy/LM-CEW-Automation-/README.md

-#LM-CEW-Automation-
+# LM-CEW-Automation-

-EE296 Liquid-Metal Electronics
+Liquid-Metal Electronics

-Repository to hold code that controls an Arduino microcontroller and feedback position sensors to automate the process of CEW.
+Respository that holds code to control an Arduino microcontroller and capacativie displacement sesnrso to automate the process of continuinous electrowetting.
+This implementation enables accurate positional control by utilizing a microcontroller and positional feedback sensors using the [Capacitive Sensing Library](http://playground.arduino.cc/Main/CapacitiveSensor?from=Main.CapSense) to directly improve liquid metal testing.

-Sections include:
+# Modules

 1. Full Integration module
 2. Isolated sensor reading module